OmidVHeravi/RandomBayesianForest/README.md

 Where:

-- $ \ln $ is the natural logarithm.
+- $\ln$ is the natural logarithm.
-- $ k $ is the number of parameters in the model.
+- $k$ is the number of parameters in the model.
-- $ n $ is the number of data points.
+- $n$ is the number of data points.

 The model with the lowest BIC is generally preferred because it strikes the best balance between fit and complexity.
 In the context of our Bayesian decision tree, BIC helps determine the best feature and threshold for splitting the data at each node.